Homeโ€บArticlesโ€บBest Ofโ€บBest Business Calculators

 Business Loan Calculator

 The Business Loan Calculator models monthly payments and total interest cost for a proposed loan, accounting for amortization over the loan's term.
-This is the tool to run before taking on debt to fund growth, checking both whether the payment fits current cash flow and whether the total cost of borrowing still makes sense against what the loan is funding.
+Run this before taking on debt to fund growth, to check both whether the payment fits current cash flow and whether the total cost of borrowing still makes sense against what the loan is funding.

 How We Evaluated